A nutritional deficiency or toxic substance is sometimes the cause of optic neuropathy.

 Treatment of drug or toxin causes (such as chelating drugs for lead or hemodialysis and fomepizole for ethylene glycol or methanol)

-If alcohol use or undernutrition is a cause of a nutritional optic neuropathy, the person should stop drinking alcohol, eat a well-balanced diet, and take vitamin supplements that include folate and B vitamins.
+If alcohol use or undernutrition is the cause of optic neuropathy, the person should stop drinking alcohol, eat a well-balanced diet, and take vitamin supplements that include folate and B vitamins.
 However, if the cause is mainly vitamin B12 deficiency, treatment with dietary supplements alone is not enough.
 Vitamin B12 deficiency is typically treated with injections of vitamin B12.

 People with toxic optic neuropathies should avoid alcohol and other chemicals or drugs that may be toxic.
-If lead is the cause of toxic optic neuropathy, chelating drugs Treatment Some causes of lead poisoning are ingesting lead paint and eating or drinking from certain imported, improperly lead-glazed ceramics.
-Very high levels of lead in the blood may cause personality... read more (such as succimer or dimercaprol) help remove it from the body.
+If lead is the cause of toxic optic neuropathy, chelating drugs Treatment Lead poisoning affects many parts of the body, including the brain, nerves, kidneys, liver, and blood.
+Children are particularly susceptible because their nervous system is still developing... read more (such as succimer or dimercaprol) help remove it from the body.
 If ethylene glycol or methanol poisoning is the cause, rapid treatment with hemodialysis Hemodialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more to remove these toxins and the antidote drug fomepizole may help.
-Ethyl alcohol (ethanol), a paradoxical alternative, may also help by competitively inhibiting the metabolism of the toxin (ethylene glycol or methanol) to a harmful metabolite (byproduct).
+Ethyl alcohol (sometimes called ethanol, grain alcohol, or just alcohol) may also help by decreasing the conversion of the toxin (ethylene glycol or methanol) to a harmful byproduct.